Arya-TS/MathematicsForComputing/README.md

 ### Assignment 05 — Descriptive Statistics

 A **LaTeX Beamer presentation** covering fundamental concepts of **descriptive statistics, sample statistics, frequentist statistics and model estimation**.

+### Assignment 06 — Statistical Department Report

+A report covering the **activities and functions of the Department of Statistics in Kerala and India**.

+### Assignment 07 — Vectors and Linear Algebra

+Covers fundamental concepts of **vectors, vector operations, matrices and linear algebra** with applications in computing.

 ## Author